-UNIT TITLE: Facilitate the start-up of a community activity UNIT CODE: CDW C03 s the job tasks required to work with a group to begin (start-up) a community activity. o assist people to organise and arrange themselves to implement their group's neir project plan).
-ELEMENTS PERFORMANCE CRITERIA Make preparations 1.1.
-Find out information about the place and people to be visited 1.2.
-Communicate effectively and respectfully with key people from the place to be visited 1.3.
-Prepare a suitable work plan 1.4.
-Put together suitable materials for the activities 1.5.
-Follow workplace health and safety practices and other workplace policies while 2.
-Conduct community entry preparing for a visit 2.1 Confirm who the key people are and work with them to make arrangements for the visit 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while 3.
-Facilitate the start-up of th activity 2.2 Encourage key people to take the lead during the activities 3.3 Communicate effectively and respectfully during the activities 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Explain the purpose of this step in a project cycle and why it is important that everyone in the group participates 3.6 Work with the group to confirm the project plan including the project objective, activities, and expected project outcomes 3.7 Work with the group to update and confirm any agreements that have been made 3.8 Work with the group to update and confirm the activity schedule and budget 3.9 Work with the group to identify ways to encourage community participation and support for the project 3.10 Confirm what the next steps following the visit will be and who will be responsible for making them happen 3.11 Discuss how or if the visit has been useful, and ways it could be improved 3.12 Thank the group, without rushing, and explain again the purpose of the visit 4.
-Prepare a report 4.1 Maintain a record of activities and movements according to workplace practices 4.2 Report what was done during the visit, including relevant measurable information, comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis
+UNIT 1 TITLE: Facilitate the start-up of a community activity UNIT (CODE: CDW C03 It describ This unit describes the job tasks required to work with a group to begin (start-up) a community activity.
+It describes how to assist people to organise and arrange themselves to implement their group's planned activity (their project plan).
+ELEME PERFORMANCE CRITERIA 1.
+Mał prej parations Find out information about the place and people to be visited Communicate effectively and respectfully with key people from the place to be visited Prepare a suitable work plan Put together suitable materials for the activities Follow workplace health and safety practices and other workplace policies while preparing for a visit nmunity ry 2.1 Confirm who the key people are and work with them to make arrangements for the visit 2.2 Discuss roles, expectations, and the purpose of the visit with key people 2.3 Discuss with the key people why and how to support and encourage participation and inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities rt-up of the vity 3.1 Support and encourage effective participation and inclusion during the activities 3.2 Encourage key people to take the lead during the activities 3.3 Communicate effectively and respectfully during the activities 3.4 Work in a way that is appropriate to local culture during the activities 3.5 Explain the purpose of this step in a project cycle and why it is important that everyone in the group participates 3.6 Work with the group to confirm the project plan including the project objective, activities, and expected project outcomes 3.7 Work with the group to update and confirm any agreements that have been made 3.8 Work with the group to update and confirm the activity schedule and budget 3.9 Work with the group to identify ways to encourage community participation and support for the project 3.10 Confirm what the next steps following the visit will be and who will be responsible for making them happen 3.11 Discuss how or if the visit has been useful, and ways it could be improved 3.12 Thank the group, without rushing, and explain again the purpose of the visit 4.
+Pre repo pare a ort 4.1 Maintain a record of activities and movements according to workplace practices 4.2 Report what was done during the visit, including relevant measurable information, comments, stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis